-The Ultra HD Forum has defined the term HLG10 as HLG with 10-bit representation, black at code 64, and nominal peak at code 9409.
+The Ultra HD Forum has defined the term HLG10 to refer to an HDR system employing HLG, wide gamut colorimetry specified in BT.2100 and 10-bit depth with black at code 64, and nominal peak at code 94010.

 HLG is a "scene-referenced" HDR technology that uses pixel-encoded values that are intended to represent picture luminance levels relative to each other in a given scene.
 The intent is that all the displayed pixel luminance values may be adjusted in a defined manner to compensate for specific display capabilities (e.g., peak luminance) and viewing environments in such a way that the values retain their perceptual appearance relative to one another.